 The first question you really need to ask yourself is how flexible am I with my timeline?

-At Fitbliss, we aim to work with athletes who are committed to their process and open to the time it may take for their physique to be balanced, conditioned & competitive while maintaining physiological and psychological health as, without that, an athlete’s career will be very short and often times will have a negative impact on happiness and overall quality of life.
+At Fitbliss, we work with athletes committed to the process and open to the time it takes to achieve a balanced, competitive physique.
+Our focus is on maintaining both physiological and psychological health.
+Without these, athletic careers are short and can negatively impact happiness and quality of life.
 With the amount of time, energy, money, focus, and work prep takes we believe women should only commit if it’s ADDING to their life, not making life worse.

 Truth #2: You have to be committed to making a lifestyle change.